-In its review of the financial statements, the Board of Directors has relied upon the reports and work performed by the Company's external auditors, EY Office Limited, and the Company's Audit, Risk and Corporate Governance Committee which has carried out extensive discussions with management of the Company.
-The Board has also satisfied itself that there are no material weaknesses in the Company's internal accounting controls, internal control system and standard operating procedures.
+The Board of Directors has relied upon the reports and work performed by the Company's external auditor, EY Office Limited, and the report of the Company's Audit, Risk and Corporate Governance Committee which has carried out extensive discussions with management of the Company in reviewing and finalising the Company's financial statements.
+The Board has satisfied that there are no material weaknesses in the Company's internal accounting controls, internal control system and standard operating procedures.

-The Board of Directors is therefore able to conclude that the financial statements for the year ended 2022 have been prudently prepared in accordance with generally accepted accounting principles to give a correct and complete presentation, in all material aspects, the financial position of the Company and its subsidiaries.
+The Board of Directors is therefore able to conclude that the financial statements for the year ended 2023 have been prudently prepared in accordance with generally accepted accounting standards and principles to give a correct and complete presentation, in all material aspects, the financial position of the Company and its subsidiaries.